DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 Sunday Dinner Southern Style

 Jack followed his folks to their house in Landfall and enjoyed what he thought of as a typical Sunday Dinner.
 They had fried chicken cooked by his father, green beans from his mother’s garden, mashed potatoes, and biscuits made according to Jack’s grandmother’s recipe, washing it all down with sweet tea.
-Jack turned down dessert, banana pudding his mother had made, but agreed to take home a helping or two in a Rubbermaid container his mother made him promise to return when he finished with it.
+Jack turned down dessert, banana pudding his mother had made, but agreed to take home a helping or two in a Rubbermaid container his mother made him promise to return after he ate the pudding in it.

-On his way back to Thatch's Island, Jack went a little out of the way and stopped at Dick’s Sporting Goods on College Road to pick up some fishing tackle.
+On his way back to Buzby Beach, Jack went a little out of the way and stopped at Dick’s Sporting Goods on College Road to pick up some fishing tackle.
 He decided on a large spinning reel and a seven-foot rod.

 That should do me okay for fishing on the pier, he told himself as swung it through a few practice casts.